xcat2/xcat-core/docs/source/troubleshooting/os_installation/index.rst

 A new attribute is provided in the **site** table called ``xcatdebugmode``.

-* xcatdebugmode=0: Diagnose Log will be shown in corresponding files.
+* xcatdebugmode=0: Diagnostic entries will be shown in corresponding log files.
-* xcatdebugmode=1: Diagnose Log will be shown in corresponding files and debug port will be opened.
+* xcatdebugmode=1: Diagnostic entries will be shown in corresponding log files and debug port will be opened.
-* xcatdebugmode=2: Diagnose Log will be shown in corresponding files, debug port will be opened and SSH access is enabled.
+* xcatdebugmode=2: Diagnostic entries will be shown in corresponding log files, debug port will be opened and SSH access is enabled.

 Supported OS: